Region1-IT-Projects/Shared-Drive-Migrator/README.md

 ## Notes

 * The program requires OAuth2 credentials for both the source and destination organizations.
-* The migration process can take some time depending on the number of files to migrate.
+* The migration process is slow.
+Each call to the Google API can take up to 30 seconds, and migration of a single drive can take several hours.
+* If the program appears to hang, this is probably due to an API call taking a long time.
+Only kill the program if it doesn't respond in over a minute.

 ## Security Implications